Frédéric Ozanam: Life

 As a consequence, in May 1833 Ozanam and a group of other young men founded the charitable Society of Saint Vincent de Paul, which already by the time of his death numbered upwards of 2,000 members.
 The founding members developed their method of service under the guidance of Sister Rosalie Rendu, a member of the Congregation of Daughters of Charity of Saint Vincent de Paul, who was prominent in serving the poor in the slums of Paris.
 The members of the conferences collaborated with Rendu during the time of the cholera epidemic.
 When fear had gripped the population, she organized the conferences in all the neighborhoods of Paris to care for the cholera victims, becoming well known in the city for her work, especially in the 12th arrondissement.
 Frederic's first act of charity was to take his supply of winter firewood and bring it to a widow whose husband had died of cholera.

+Ozanam received the degrees of Bachelor of Laws in 1834, Bachelor of Arts in 1835 and Doctor of Laws in 1836.
+His father, who had wanted him to study law, died on 12 May 1837.
+Although he preferred literature, Ozanam worked in the legal profession in order to support his mother, and was admitted to the Bar in Lyon in 1837.

+In 1835, Ozanam persuaded Monseigneur de Quélen, the Archbishop of Paris, to ask Jean-Baptiste Henri Lacordaire to preach a Lenten series at the Cathedral of Notre-Dame in Paris, as part of the Notre-Dame Lectures specially aimed at the catechesis of Christian youth, which had been inaugurated at the behest of his friend Ozanam.
+Lacordaire's first lecture took place on 8 March 1835, and was met with wide acclaim.
+Lacordaire was reputed to be the greatest pulpit orator of the nineteenth century.
+The social event of its day, it was well-attended and became an annual tradition in Paris.
+According to Thomas Bokenkotter, Lacordaire's Notre Dame Conferences, "...proved to be one of the most dramatic events of nineteenth century church history."